 Fortunately, with a large and active expat population already, Panama is well-served with private schools where lessons are taught in English, and often by American or British tutors.
 If you are in Panama only temporarily it can be worth seeking out the rather more expensive international schools here.
 Doing so will make for easier recognition of your child’s education and qualifications in other countries.

 Like many countries in Central America, Panamanian cuisine is best characterised as fresh and healthy.
 Corn plays a major role in the diet, in the form of tortillas and bollos.
 Meat typically also features prominently, especially locally-sourced fish or beef, which is farmed extensively on the plains.

-In combination with this you will typically find as assortment of seasonal vegetables which is likely to include plantains, together with rice and/or beans.
+In combination with this, you will typically find an assortment of seasonal vegetables which is likely to include plantains, together with rice and/or beans.
 Fresh fruits are also a common ingredient at meal times.

 Panama has a long tradition of growing coffee and even dyed-in-the-wool tea drinkers may find themselves being converted.
 The coffee is fresh, aromatic and delicious, while Panamanian tea can take some getting used to.
 It is typically served very sweet, with condensed milk and is considered an acquired taste among visitors.
 Tap water is considered safe in most areas.

 If you want to experience something a little more exotic why not try a glass of Seco, a liquor made of fermented cane sugar with a kick that must be experienced to be believed!

 Generally speaking, eating establishments are safe and clean, and one can find a hearty meal almost anywhere for next to nothing.